LevyHsu/spaggiari/README.md

  - @version   | Information about the scanner.

  Todo:
-- Fix up the @scan commands.
+- Fix up the @scan and @stop commands.